 Yes.
 But you may not matriculate into a graduate degree program until after your Fellowship ends.

 Fellows receive a stipend commensurate to the cost of living in their host city plus health care.
 The compensation package is the same for all Fellows, regardless of their academic degrees, prior experience or city work placement.
-The compensation package for the 8th cohort, in San Francisco, consists of a living stipend in the low $40s plus employer-sponsored health insurance.
+The compensation package for the 11th cohort, in San Francisco, consists of a “living wage” in the upper $40,000 plus employer-sponsored health insurance and other benefits.

 Yes.
-Fellows get a reasonable number of personal days similar to the number of days given to regular new employees of their city.
-However, Fellows are expected to attend all Civic Leadership Development Program sessions and to plan their vacations accordingly.
-Fellows may not take vacation during any part of Orientation or during CLDP trips to the state capital and Washington, DC.
+Fellows get a reasonable number of personal days similar to the number of days given to regular new employees of their city (in addition to the 13 regular holidays).
+However, Fellows are expected to attend all Civic Leadership Development Program sessions and to plan their time-off accordingly.
+Fellows may not take time-off during any part of Orientation or during CLDP trips to the state capitol and Washington, DC.

 No. Fellows are expected to secure their own accommodations.

 So far we have placed cohorts of Fellows in the cities of Houston, TX; Baton Rouge, LA; and San Francisco, CA. Our 11th cohort will serve in San Francisco.
 We will announce what city or cities will be hosting Fellows in future cycles when we open applications for those cycles.